 The last stocking of salmon fry into its feeder streams in Massachusetts took place this past spring.
 They will remain in our streams for a couple of years until they turn into smolts and make their migration to the sea.
 After a couple of years, with luck, they will return to their home streams to spawn.
 That means the last Connecticut River spawning run into Massachusetts will probably take place in 2017.

 So what will happen to the 89 Atlantic salmon that returned this year?
 Caleb Slater, DFW anadramous fish biologist, said the fish were captured and brought to the Richard Cronin National Salmon Station in Sunderland.
 They are going to be spawned there this fall and the eggs will go to a Connecticut salmon station.
-Next year, those salmon fry will be stocked exclusively into Connecticut waters.

 Next year he thinks that the Cronin station will no longer be available and the adult returning salmon most likely will be allowed to continue their spawning migration upstream.
 Wouldn't that be something if they spawned in the wild and established an annual salmon run on their own.